abhishekaryan23/EDA/README.md

 # EDA
 Explortory Data Analysis on Google play store apps

-Analysis of kaggle Google playstore app dataset https://www.kaggle.com/lava18/google-play-store-apps Analisis of the trends in the apps on the app store.
+Analysis of kaggle Google playstore app dataset. https://www.kaggle.com/lava18/google-play-store-apps

+Analisis of the trends in the apps on the app store.

 ## Used python libraries